 Living under the sea in the monarchical society of Atlantica, Ariel is the seventh-born daughter of the reigning family.
+Not fancying her chances of becoming queen any time soon, Ariel falls in love with the land-based Prince Eric.
 How Did Life On Earth Start?
 More than 3.6 billion years ago, a major transition was made on Earth whereby a dilute, swirling cauldron of simple chemical soup made a critical step towards creating the building blocks of life.

 Imagine, then, the difficulty of piecing together a family tree that stretches back millions of years, long before Homo sapiens ever walked the planet.
 And yet scientists and archaeologists have learned a remarkable amount about our ancestors from fossils and geological clues unearthed since Darwin developed his theory of evolution.
 Half of our HIV strains came from gorillas, study reveals.
 This article was written by Dustin Welbourne, a Phd Candidate at UNSW Australia, and Will Grant from the Australian National Centre for the Public Awareness of Science (CPAS) at the Australian National University.